···

 Standing at the Fork

-A career crossroads usually isn't random — there's a pattern behind it.
+A career crossroads usually isn't random — there's a pattern behind why the decision feels impossible.

 Opportunity Cost

-Choosing one path means not choosing the other — and that loss feels real.
+Choosing one path means not choosing the other — and that loss feels real even before it happens.

 Identity Shift